Minor History, Family Crest & Coats of Arms

 - Clifford E. Minor, American politician, Warden (Borough President) of Fair Haven East, Connecticut, 1917

-- Charles S. Minor, American Democrat politician, Candidate for Connecticut State House of Representatives from Plymouth, 1918
+- Charles S. Minor, American Democratic Party politician, Candidate for Connecticut State House of Representatives from Plymouth, 1918

 - Charles J. Minor, American politician, First Selectman of Wolcott, Connecticut, 1908-09